EWLameijer/AttendanceTracker/ADR/005_choice_of_database.md

 ## Context
 Tracking attendance requires a database.

-Generally, for smallish projects with traditional data, traditional SQL databases are good enough; we should not need document database, graph databases, column databases, key-value stores or whatever exotic techniques there are.
+Generally, for smallish projects with traditional data, traditional SQL databases are good enough; we should not need document databases, graph databases, column databases, key-value stores or whatever exotic techniques there are.

 Of course, using tried and tested techniques also helps greatly when troubleshooting using Stack Overflow.